SAP-samples/teched2023-IN268/exercises/ex3/README.md

 # Exercise 3 - Migrate and Test SOAP to REST Scenario

-In this exercise, we will create migrate a SOAP to REST scenario.
-9. For this particular scenario, not all attributes of the ICO on SAP Process Orchestration could be mapped to the parameters in the integration flow on Cloud Integration, so a couple of manual adjustments will need to be carried out which we will do as a part of the exercise.
+In this exercise, we will create and migrate a SOAP to REST scenario.
+For this particular scenario, not all attributes of the ICO on SAP Process Orchestration could be mapped to the parameters in the integration flow on Cloud Integration, so a couple of manual adjustments will need to be carried out which we will do as a part of the exercise.

 1. Open your previously created package, and switch to the <b>Artifacts</b> tab, then switch to <b>Edit</b> Mode.
 <br>![](/exercises/ex3/images/1.OpenPreviousPackage.png)